 Chapter 5 Data Dictionary

-The Data Dictionary provides definitions for all data elements used in S2000M.
-Its purpose is to ensure a common understanding and application across all S2000M chapters.
+The Data Dictionary is a catalogue of all data elements used in S2000M.
+Its purpose is to identify the standardized names, definitions and attributes to ensure a common understanding and application of the data elements.

 Chapter 6 Definitions, Abbreviations and Reference Documents

-For further information please contact : or visit the ASD Website
+For further information please contact : or visit www.s2000m.org

 Consultancy and Training